 Is it your debt?

-Are debt collectors ruining your life?
+Are debt collectors affecting your life?

 If debt collectors are ruining your life – you are, unfortunately, not alone!
-There are many debt collectors who use unfair practices to try and obtain their money, and these could include bullying tactics, harassment and threatening behaviour.
+There are far too many debt collectors who use unfair practices to try and obtain their money, and these could include bullying tactics, harassment and threatening behaviour.

 - Deal with debtors fairly, and try to support their debt problems without the use of aggressive practices.